 IoT-enabled home automation refers to the use of connected devices and systems that communicate over the internet to control and manage household functions.
 These systems typically include smart lighting, climate control, security, appliances, and entertainment, all integrated through a central platform or mobile application.

 The concept exists to simplify daily living by automating routine tasks and enabling remote access to home systems.
-For example, lights can turn on automatically based on motion detection, or air conditioning can adjust based on room temperature.
+Lights can turn on automatically based on motion detection, or air conditioning can adjust based on room temperature.
 This integration is made possible through sensors, cloud computing, and wireless communication technologies such as Wi-Fi, Bluetooth, and Zigbee.

 As digital transformation continues, homes are becoming smarter environments where devices interact seamlessly.
 The goal is not only convenience but also improved efficiency, better resource management, and enhanced safety.

-The importance of IoT-enabled home automation has grown significantly in recent years due to increased internet accessibility and advancements in smart technology.
-It affects homeowners, renters, property developers, and even urban planners.
+The importance of IoT-enabled home automation has grown significantly due to increased internet accessibility and smart technology advancements.
+It affects homeowners, renters, property developers, and urban planners.

-Accessibility: Assists elderly individuals or people with disabilities by enabling voice or remote control.
+- Accessibility: Assists elderly individuals or people with disabilities through voice or remote control

 | Feature | Traditional Home | IoT-Enabled Home |